Local Governments Overview

 Local government toolkit

-Local government staff can use this workbook for guidance regarding the local government’s role in the application, licensing, and regulatory system for the cannabis industry.
+Local government staff can use this workbook for guidance regarding the local government’s role in the application, licensing, and regulatory system for the cannabis and lower-potency hemp industries.

-Local government staff can use these resources for developing ordinances, for enforcement of hemp-derived cannabinoid products and cannabis flower, and for further guidance around using Accela and the licensing process.
+Local government staff can use these resources for developing ordinances, for retail registration compliance checks, and for further guidance around using Accela and the licensing process.

 - Retail Registration Form and Checklist (PDF)